 The FILS Identity element is used for conveying an identity to use with the FILS authentication protocol

 (see 11.11.2).
-The FILS Identity element is included in Beacon and Probe Response frames by APs that

-support FILS authentication and is included in Authentication frames sent by STAs to initiate the FILS
+The FILS Identity element is included in Authentication frames sent by STAs to initiate the FILS

 authentication protocol.
 The format of the FILS Identity element is shown in Figure 8-401cz.